VincentK1991/BERT_summarization_1/README.md

 please visit, and suggest if you want to see any changes.
 I thanks our co-authors/collaborators Bowen Tan and Yiming Niu from Rockefeller University. https://arxiv.org/abs/2006.01997

+---

+# command line interface

+I added a more user friendly command line pre-processing/training/summarization codes for the GPT2.
+These are the GPT2_preprocessing.py, trainGPT2.py, and GPT2_summarizer.py.
+To use it, first you'd need Huggingface's transformer package, and a folder where you'd want to save your fine-tuned model on.
+For the training and validation dataset, refer to the notebook *pre-processing-text-for-GPT2-fine-tuning*.
+(Update on Aug 21 2020)

+## setting up the environment
+To install from the Pipfile
+`pipenv install`
+or to install from the requirements.txt
+`pip install -r requirements.txt`

+## pre-processing

+The code is in the GPT2_preprocessing.py and the helperGPT2.py.
+The pre-processing takes the input = metadata.csv given in the [COVID19 Open Research dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)

+`python GPT2_preprocessing.py --input=metadata.csv`

+the output is the pytorch tensordataset

+## Training the GPT2

+Use the pytorch tensordataset to train the GPT2 (preferrably you separate the training and validation dataset how you like it)

+`mkdir fine_tuned_folder`
+`python train_command_line.py --epochs=1 --train_data='insert-your-training-data-here' --val_data='insert-your-validation-data-here' --model_name='fine_tuned_folder'`

+You'd need GPU and cuda to train GPT2.
+100 iterations took me about 44 seconds on 1 Nvidia Tesla P-100.

+## Generating the summary

+To generate a summary give the input file as .txt file and the model directory where the pytorch_model.bin and the config files are kept.

+`python GPT2_summarize.py --input_file='input.txt' --model_directory='insert-your-model-directory-here'`

+---

 # Directory